List of United States federal judges killed in office: John Roll

 John Roll was appointed by President George H. W. Bush to the United States District Court for the District of Arizona.
-Roll was fatally shot in the 2011 Tucson shooting, which occurred on January 8, 2011 outside a Safeway supermarket in Casas Adobes, Arizona, when a gunman opened fire at a "Congress on Your Corner" event held by Democratic U.S. House Representative Gabby Giffords; Roll later succumbed to his injuries, as did five other people.
+Roll was fatally shot in the 2011 Tucson shooting, which occurred on January 8, 2011, outside a Safeway supermarket in Casas Adobes, Arizona, when a gunman opened fire at a "Congress on Your Corner" event held by Democratic U.S. House Representative Gabby Giffords; Roll later succumbed to his injuries, as did five other people.
 Fourteen others were wounded including Giffords.
 Roll had attended Mass earlier that morning and had decided to attend the event about an hour before the shooting.

 Roll lived in the area, and a Giffords staff member suggested that Roll "had simply gone to the Safeway where the shooting occurred to shop."
 Jared Lee Loughner was taken into custody, charged by federal prosecutors with Roll's murder, and pleaded guilty.
 Evidence gathered by federal investigators indicates that Giffords was the main target, and that Loughner may not have known he was shooting a federal judge.

 Sandra J. Feuerstein

 Sandra J. Feuerstein was appointed by President George W. Bush to a seat on the United States District Court for the Eastern District of New York, and assumed senior status on January 21, 2015.
 Feuerstein died on April 9, 2021, after being struck by a car driven by Nastasia Snape in a hit and run incident in Boca Raton, Florida.
 The driver also hit and injured a small child, and then drove five more miles before crashing.
-Police reported that when she was apprehended, she claimed to be Harry Potter, and that drug paraphernalia was found in the vehicle.
+Police reported that when she was apprehended, Snape claimed to be Harry Potter, and that drug paraphernalia was found in the vehicle.

 Attempted killings

-Tillman Davis Johnson
+Tillman D. Johnson

-In 1927, Tillman Davis Johnson of the United States District Court for the District of Utah was shot three times while mounting the bench in Salt Lake City, Utah.
+In 1927, Tillman D. Johnson of the United States District Court for the District of Utah was shot three times while mounting the bench in Salt Lake City, Utah.
 The assailant, Eliza Simmons was angry at Johnson for ruling against her in a case decided in 1924 involving the death of her husband in a 1910 mining accident.
 Johnson was not seriously injured, only suffering flesh wounds to his lower body.
 Convicted of attempted murder in November 1927, Simmons was sentenced to seven years in prison.